Ololkao/TOC_LINE_chatbot/README.md

 > /webhook	-> Check the functionality of states

-> /show-fsm	-> Download the diagram of FSM or send the image on LINE
+> /show-fsm	-> Download the diagram of FSM or receive the image on LINE

 #### Run the server